scenerystack/community/docs/reference/api/vegas/LevelSelectionButton.md

 # LevelSelectionButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/vegas/blob/main/js/LevelSelectionButton.ts](https://github.com/phetsims/vegas/blob/main/js/LevelSelectionButton.ts) for the most up-to-date information.

 ## Overview

 LevelSelectionButton is a push button for selecting a game level.
 It is typically created by LevelSelectionButtonGroup.